Durham arts: Exploring Marvel's 'Black Panther' this spring

 The organizers of Take Notes are already talking about possibly adding additional events to the discussion series in response to the enthusiasm of fans and artists around the Triangle.

-The next event "Women of Wakanda: Cocktails and Conversation" takes place Tuesday, March 6 at Arcana, a bar and lounge, and is 21 and up, as panel attendance includes Black Panther-themed cocktails!
+* The next event "Women of Wakanda: Cocktails and Conversation" takes place Tuesday, March 6 at Arcana, a bar and lounge.
+Black Panther-themed cocktails will be available for guests 21 and up!

 Angel Dozier reports that this event is currently sold-out, but organizers are hoping to announce a repeat event to accommodate local interest on the March 6 event's Facebook page.